What is a Care Suite?

 Care Suites are for people who:

-want their care to come to them as their need increase.
+- want their care to come to them as their needs increase

 What will it cost?